|

 ALBRECHT

-the son of John and Babette Kassmeyer Albrecht.
-He was a retired farmer
+son of John and Babette Kassmeyer Albrecht.
+He was a retired farmer having

-having been engaged in purebred cattle farming for more than 50 years.
+been engaged in purebred cattle farming for more than 50 years.
+Mr.

-Mr. Albrecht was an active member of the Pennsylvania Farmers Association;
+Albrecht was an active member of the Pennsylvania Farmers Association; member

-member and former elder of the First Presbyterian Church of Troy; charter
+and former elder of the First Presbyterian Church of Troy; charter member and

-member and former president of the Sylvania Lions Club where he was recently
+former president of the Sylvania Lions Club where he was recently awarded a 25

-awarded a 25 year perfect attendance pin; and member and treasurer of the
+year perfect attendance pin; and member and treasurer of the Columbia Grange.

-officiating.
-Burial was in Sylvan Hill Cemetery also known as Gladding
+in Sylvan Hill Cemetery also known as Gladding Cemetery.

 ALGER Effie A. Alger died at the Packer hospital in Sayre on Wednesday, June 25th, following a brief illness.
 She was the daughter of William G. and Polly Hartshorn Alger, and was born in Orwell Township, September 9, 1850.
 When a young woman she went with her parents to Towanda, where the family resided until 1888 when they removed to Columbia Township.
 Here they made their home with the family of the late Charles E. Gladding.
 Miss Alger and Mrs. Gladding being sisters.
 Since the death of Mrs. Gladding in 1916, Miss Alger and her niece Miss Cecile E. Gladding have resided in Elmira, N.Y.